West Haven, Connecticut: 2020 census

+Income

 The median income for a household in the city in 2020 was $73,566 in 2020 dollars.
 Families had a median income of $91,336, married couples had a median income of $115,259, and nonfamily households had a median income of $47,666.
 About 12.5% of the population were below the poverty line, including 14.6% of those under age 18 and 9.6% of those age 65 or over.

-Business
+Economy

 West Haven was a shipping and industrial center, known for its buckle shops and later Armstrong Rubber Co.
 Coleco (originally Connecticut Leather Company- later the toy & video game manufacturer), and Sikorsky Aircraft, a division of United Technologies, also had operations in West Haven.

 Bayer Pharmaceuticals North America, a branch of Bayer AG, based in Leverkusen, North Rhine-Westphalia, Germany, had a plant in West Haven, but the company announced in 2006 that it was shutting its operations in the city, affecting about 1,000 workers.
 The 137 acre former Bayer campus comprises 17 buildings, mostly in West Haven but partly in Orange.
 In 2007, Yale University purchased the entire campus for biotechnology, pharmaceutical and other life sciences research.